 Blue Canyon is a scenic area of red and white colored rocks lying in Moenkopi Wash in the Hopi Nation.
 Michael Fatali popularized the area with his photo "Happily Ever After".
-Blue Canyon can legally only be visisted with a Hopi guide.
-The best contact information for a guided tour is Micah Loma'omvaya 1 800-774-0830, or visit www.hopitours.com. http://www.experiencehopi.com/faq.html has some additional information about hiking in the Hopi Nation.
-Even if you go with a guide you should have driving directions to Blue Canyon as some guides may not be familiar with Blue Canyon.
-A permit may also be required to visit Blue Canyon, you guide may be able to provide one, or contact the Hopi Cultural Preservation Office (CPO) in Kykotsmovi, AZ at (928) 734-3619 .
+Blue Canyon can legally only be visited with a Hopi guide.
+A list of authorized guides can be found at http://www.experiencehopi.com/authorized-hopi-guides , or visit www.experiencehopi.com/tours. http://www.experiencehopi.com/faq has some additional information about hiking in the Hopi Nation.

 Please observe all Hopi regulations concerning driving, hiking, and photographing on Hopi land.

 Both sunrise and sunset work well in Blue Canyon with sunset better.
 The first formation you see when driving in is well lit as sunset.
 Blue Canyon is a superb location for photographing the full moon.
 Michael Fatali has an excellent photo called Happily Ever After with the full Moon rising over the first formation in Blue Canyon.
 This formation faces east and makes a good full moon location at sunset.
 The top of the rock formation on the left no longer exists.
 I have a similar B&W photo in my gallery, this photo is a composite.